Experiment troubleshooting

 We generally don't recommend this, since experiment feature flags need to be in a specific format (see below) or otherwise they won't work.

-However, if you insist on doing this (for example, you don't want to make code change), you can do this for multiple variant feature flags only by doing the following:
+However, if you insist on doing this (for example, you don't want to make code change), you can do this for feature flags with at least 2 variants by doing the following:

 1. Delete the existing feature flag you'd like to use in the experiment